cmbuckley/cmbuckley.github.io/_posts/2024-04-09-deep-links-to-github-actions-job-logs.md

 ## Expanding the logs for a specific step

 Within the job there are a number of ordered steps.
-To expand the logs for a specific step, pass the `?check_suite_focus` query string param as well as a fragment like `#step:x:y`, corresponding to the step number and line number.
+To expand the logs for a specific step, add a fragment like `#step:x:y`, corresponding to the step number and line number.
 The step number is based on the order, so you can use the API for that too:

 {% raw %}
 ```yaml